IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2018-08-27-using-canvas-to-create-cloth-that-moves.md

 var i;
 ```

-<p>The code above fetches the main canvas and declares a number of variables:</p>
+The code above fetches the main canvas and declares a number of variables:
 - lineWidth = the thickness of the string
 - boxWidth/boxHeight = the spacing between each string
 - verticalLimit = the height of the cloth